What are Eco-Functioning Spaces®?

 Eco-Functioning Spaces are designed so the valuable ecological functions they perform will increase as the living systems themselves grow and expand over time.
 With the help of UER, this growth produces environmental, economic, and social benefits for their owners, site users, and the surrounding communities.

-The ecological functions produced by every Eco-Functioning Space are, at a minimum, those that human-beings need for survival, health, and wellness, and Eco-Functioning Spaces reduce the need for costly engineered alternatives.
-These are:
+The ecological functions produced by every Eco-Functioning Space are, at a minimum, those that human-beings need for survival, health, and wellness, and Eco-Functioning Spaces often reduce the need for costly gray infrastructure or similarly engineered alternatives.
+These functions are:

 - Stormwater management/water retention & filtration (clean and recharge our water),